projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 that packets allowed by these rules should not be tracked.

-Untracked policy is designed for allowing untracked connections to a server running directly on a host - where by 'directly' we mean _not_ in a pod/VM/container workload.
+Untracked policy is designed for allowing untracked connections to a server process running directly on a host - where by 'directly' we mean _not_ in a pod/VM/container workload.
 A typical scenario for using 'doNotTrack' policy would be a server, running directly on a host, that accepts a very high rate of shortlived connections, such as `memcached`.
 On Linux, if those connections